bitfoundation/bitplatform/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots / logs / exception details to help explain your problem.

 **Bit Server side products (Bit.OData, Bit.Signalr, etc)**
 - Bit nuget package's version.
-For example 1.0.6
-- ASP.NET or ASP.NET Core?
-For example ASP.NET Core 2.1
+For example 5.8.0
 - Operating System.
-For example Windows 10 16299 or Ubuntu 16.04 LTS
+For example Windows 10 19041 or Ubuntu 20.04
-- .NET Core, mono or .Net Framework?
-For example .NET 4.7.2 or .NET Core 1.1
+- .NET version?
+For example .NET 5 prev 8

-**Bit CSharp client (If applicable)**
+**Bit Xamarin client (If applicable)**
 - Bit nuget package's version.
-For example 1.0.6
+For example 5.8.0
 - Which version of Xamarin forms?
-For example XF 3.0
+For example XF 4.8
 - Which Xamarin forms backend?
 For example Android/iOS/MacOS/UWP , ...

-**Bit TypeScript/JavaScript client (If applicable)**
+**Bit Blazor client (If applicable)**
-- Bit npm package's version.
-For example 1.0.6
+- Bit nuget package's version.
+For example 5.8.0
-- Mobile, desktop or web app?
+- Blazor Server or Blazor Web Assembly or both?
 - Which browser?
-(If applicable) For example Chrome 59
+(If applicable) For example Edge 85
-- Which framework?
-For example angular 6.0
+- Which blazor version?
+For example blazor 5 prev 8

 **Additional context**
 Add any other context about the problem here.